saadullahsaeed/pub-sub/README.md

 Two very important notes:
 + Note that Topics _block_ if there are no Subscribers listening.
 That's why MustAwaitAll function is used, which _panics_ if the wiring of modules does not finish in a prescribed amount of time.
-The _panic's_ message will alert you which Topics have not been Publisher in the given timeframe.
+The _panic's_ message will alert you which Topics have not been Published in the given timeframe.
 You can specify the timeframe manually (see above example).
 + Remember that Topics need to be *Closed*.
 You are using go-routines in the background which should be released when the Topics are no longer in usage.
 A pattern which you can implement is to add a method to the Configuration which you invoke after the Wire() method(s), that listens on a given Topic.
 When notified, it closes all Topics in the Configuration.